-If equipped, Rear Parking

-Assist (RPA) uses sensors on the

-rear bumper to assist with parking

-and avoiding objects while in

-R (Reverse).
-It operates at speeds

-less than 8 km/h (5 mph).
-RPA may

-display a warning triangle on the

-Rear Vision Camera screen and a

-graphic on the instrument cluster to

-provide the object distance.
-In

-addition, multiple beeps or seat

-pulses may occur if very close to an

-object.
+If equipped, Rear Parking Assist (RPA) uses sensors on the rear bumper to assist with parking and avoiding objects while in R (Reverse).
+It operates at speeds less than 8 km/h (5 mph).
+RPA may show a warning triangle on the infotainment display and a graphic on the instrument cluster to provide the object distance.
+In addition, multiple beeps or seat pulses may occur if very close to an object.